NotAKidoS/PickupPP/README.md

 The fucked-rotation branch has my attempt at adding prop rotation.
 Could not get it to feel nice so I gave up on it.

+As you can tell, i have no fucking clue how to use GitHub.

 ---